Azure/iotedge-lorawan-starterkit/docs/user-guide/lns-discovery.md

 We recommend that you use an Azure App Service to run the discovery service in the cloud.
 You can follow the [App Service Quickstart](https://docs.microsoft.com/en-us/azure/app-service/quickstart-dotnetcore?tabs=net60&pivots=development-environment-cli) for instructions how to deploy an ASP.NET Core app in an Azure App Service.
 When using an App Service, make sure that you:

 - [Enable the system assigned managed identity](https://docs.microsoft.com/en-us/azure/app-service/overview-managed-identity?tabs=portal%2Chttp#add-a-system-assigned-identity)
-- Assign a role to the system assigned identity which allows it to query the IoT Hub twins, e.g. IoT Hub Twin Contributor.
+- Assign a role to the system assigned identity which allows it to execute the `Microsoft.Devices/IotHubs/twins/read` data action for reading the IoT Hub twins.
+Built-in `IoT Hub Twin Contributor` role allows that.
 - Specify the Iot Hub host name as described in the [configuration](#configuration) section.

 ## On-premises deployment